Let's Talk about Safe and Secure Elections

 Can we trust that the reported results are accurate?

 The answer is yes, and yes.
-As you read my top ten reason why, keep in mind that these safeguards are established in law and in place in all 67 counties in Florida.
+As you read my top ten reasons why, keep in mind that these safeguards are established in law and in place in all 67 counties in Florida.

 Unfortunately, fear and suspicion can be as dangerous to our democracy as a compromised election.
 I am doing everything I can to give our community confidence in our election process.
 After three decades in law enforcement, my commitment to integrity and compliance has never wavered, and I am focused every day on ensuring that Hillsborough County’s elections are safe and secure.